zhijieshi/cse3666/topics/dec2bin.md

 ## Converting a decimal number to a binary number

-Given a decimal number, we need to find out the bits (binary digits) that represent the same value.
+Given a decimal number, we are asked to find out the bits (binary digits) that represent the same value.
 Suppose the bits are:

 ```
 ... b9 b8 b7 b6 b5 b4 b3 b2 b1 b0
 ```

-`b0` is the right-most bit, or least significant bit (because it is the least valuable).
-Each bit can be 0 or 1.
-Each carries a different weight (i.e., the value added to the total value when the bit is 1).
-For example, the weight of `b0` is 1, that of `b1` is 2, and that of `b2` is 4.
+Each bit `b0`, `b1`, et.c, can be 0 or 1.
+Each carries a different weight
+(i.e., the value added to the total value when the bit is 1).
+For example, the weight of `b0` is 1, that of `b1` is 2, and that of `b2` is 4.  `b0` is the least significant bit because it is the least valuable.

 A conversion strategy is to figure out the value of the bits one by one, starting from `b0`.
 Let us use decimal number 2021 as an example to explain the